WarlonZeng/StatsBot/README.md

 ~~4. unix command: "PORT=54321 pm2 start app1.js" 2..2.
 3..3, etc. (multi-server).~~
 4. pm2 start app1/2/3/4.js

+Note: npm_modules are included in this repo.
+Can use "npm install" if missing modules but not needed.

 ## Service paths
 Database information will be stored in default path /var/lib/mongodb.
 A glimpse of what database information looks like is included in this GitHub StatsBot/db.
 Nginx reverse-proxying config is set up in StatsBot/nginx; simply "sudo cp -f nginx.conf /etc/nginx/nginx.conf" to copy-paste over default config file.
 IN nginx.conf, server_name has my server's DNS, so this must be changed if used on another DNS.